 420 on Critical Reading

-Applicants who have previously attended a high school, college or university in the United States for more than two years and have earned passing grades in English courses may be exempt from an English proficiency exam.
+Applicants who have previously attended a high school, college or university in the United States for 2 or more years and have earned passing grades in English courses may be exempt from an English proficiency exam.

 English Proficiency Placement Examination

-ALL new international undergraduate and graduate students (except those who are specifically exempted) will be tested for English proficiency during International Student Orientation.
-Depending on the test results, students may be placed into an English for Professional Success (EPS) course that focuses on the student's major field of study.
+Depending on their test results, students may be placed into an English for Professional Success (EPS) course that focuses on the student's major field of study.